-If you are a Tufts Health Together (MassHealth), Tufts Health RITogether (Rhode Island Medicaid), Tufts Health Unify (Medicare-Medicaid plan), or Tufts Health Plan Senior Care Options (65+ Medicare-Medicaid plan) member: You may need to renew your coverage this year.
+If you are a Tufts Health Together (MassHealth), Tufts Health RITogether (Rhode Island Medicaid), Tufts Health One Care (Medicare-Medicaid plan), or Tufts Health Plan Senior Care Options (65+ Medicare-Medicaid plan) member: You may need to renew your coverage this year.
+Learn more.

 If you’re looking for a behavioral health (BH) (mental health and substance use disorder) professional, consider starting with your primary care provider (PCP).
 He or she can suggest the type of BH professional you should call.